 The first season has a total of nine episodes.

 - Episode 1 – The New Gold Rush – In the first episode, we meet three ambitious and competitive California real estate brokers – Andrew Greenwell, Justin Fichelson, and Roh Habibi.
-The three have varying levels of experience, from relative newbie to experienced veteran.
+The three have varying experience levels, from relative newbies to experienced veterans.
 However, they all possess the drive to make it big in real estate.

 - Episode 3 – When You Wish Upon A Starchitect – Andrew lands a hot new listing.
 Meanwhile, construction is finally finished on Justin’s listing, but it still proves difficult to sell.

 - Episode 4 – Fights in Bernal Heights – At the start, Roh tries to find the architect who designed a listing.
-Later, Justin works overtime to find his clients a home in the right neighborhood.
+Later, Justin works overtime to find his client’s home in the right neighborhood.

 - Episode 5 – We’ll Always Have Paris – Justin helps an old friend find a home.
 Next, Andrew has a rather picky client.
 Then, Roh takes on a co-listing that proves to be difficult.